 They grow as you would Shallots, but have a much more robust flavour, more similar to onions.

-Other common names include Pregnant Onion, Underground Onion and Mother Onion.
+Common names include Pregnant Onion, Underground Onion and Mother Onion.
 Botanically they are Allium cepa (Aggregatum Group).

 You can companion plant you Potato Onions with lettuce, cabbage, beets, carrots, mint, thyme, sage, strawberries and tomatoes.
 They shouldn’t be teamed with beans or peas.